ZakariasLaws/raid-constellation/README.md

 Each device running a Predictor agent (not strictly necessary for Sources/Targets) must have a configuration file in the location pointed to by the environment variable `RAID_DIR` (see [Environment Variable](#configuration)).
 To create this configuration file, run the `./configuration/configure.sh` script from the root directory and answer the questions.

-It is also possible to manually create the config file by copy pasting the following into a file named `config.RAID`, located in the dir pointed to by the environment variable `EDGEINFERECE_DIR`.
+It is also possible to manually create the config file by copy pasting the following into a file named `config.RAID`, located in the dir pointed to by the environment variable `RAID_DIR`.
 Replace the right side of the equal sign with your local path:

 ```conf